 Chinchillas are rodents, and they belong to the same family as mice, rats, squirrels, and other similar creatures.
 The typical behaviors of rodents are also found in chinchillas, which sufficiently explains why they can be called rodents.

-Typically, rodents are rightly identified by their teeth and incisors.
+Typically, rodents are rightly identified by their teeth (specifically, their incisors).
 They have four middle teeth at the front of their mouth.
 Two of them are found on the upper jaw, and the other two on the lower jaw.

-Their teeth are long enough, and they continue growing throughout their life.
+Their incisors are long, and they continue growing throughout their life.
 These signs are similar to those found on other rodents.

 Are Chinchillas Marsupials?